MaayanLab/biojupies-plugins/README.md

 To generate notebooks, BioJupies uses a modular set plug-ins which analyze RNA-seq data and embed the results using interactive plots and data visualizations.
 Source code for all plug-ins is stored in this GitHub repository.

-Source code for the BioJupies website and Jupyter Notebook generation server is available at: https://github.com/MaayanLab/biojupies.
+Source code for the BioJupies Jupyter Notebook generation server is available at: https://github.com/MaayanLab/biojupies.

 The Plug-ins
 ----------------